Keibert Ruiz Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks ninth in MLB.
+- The Cubs pitching staff is 12th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Cubs have a 3.50 team ERA that ranks seventh across all league pitching staffs.
+- The Cubs have a 3.41 team ERA that ranks fourth among all league pitching staffs.

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to give up 24 home runs (0.9 per game), the fifth-fewest in the league.

-- Smyly (2-1 with a 3.21 ERA and 27 strikeouts in 28 2/3 innings pitched) makes the start for the Cubs, his sixth of the season.
+- Wesneski (2-1) gets the starting nod for the Cubs in his sixth start of the season.
+He has a 4.03 ERA in 22 1/3 innings pitched, with 15 strikeouts.

-- The left-hander's last time out was on Wednesday against the San Diego Padres, when he went five innings, surrendering two earned runs while allowing four hits.
+- In his most recent outing on Thursday against the San Diego Padres, the right-hander went five innings, giving up one earned run while surrendering four hits.

+- In five games this season, the 25-year-old has an ERA of 4.03, with 6 strikeouts per nine innings.
+Opponents are batting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.